 - Advocating for laws and policies that respect and protect human rights for all

-- Engaging with community members and key leaders to stop discrimination against women, LGBT people, sex workers and other marginalized groups
+- Engaging with community members and key leaders to stop discrimination against women, LGBTQI people, sex workers and other marginalized groups

 - Educating emerging leaders from these communities, so they can build a strong national movement to promote their human rights and live with dignity